lopossumi/Rust-Vectors/README.md

 > * Using single-precision floats (```f32```) instead of doubles (```f64```)
 > * Multithreading
 > * 🌟 Utilizing the GPU (although it's hardly CPU ray tracing after this!)
+>
+> The effect of changes like the first two can sometimes be counterintuitive, as modern CPUs are complex creatures and compilers are usually way better at optimizing than humans!

 Rust makes copying really easy: just add a ```#[derive]``` macro and the vectors are copied around instead of passed by reference.
 Remember to remove the extra ampersands: